UNC Health Neonatal Physical Therapy Fellowship

 Salary, Tuition and Benefits

-Fellows are paid an annual salary of $47,500, the equivalent of a new graduate salary for 30 hours of clinic work per week at UNC Hospitals.
-Fellows are eligible for full time benefits including health insurance and dental insurance.
-Fellows also receive 80 hours of Paid Time Off per year for vacation, sick and holiday time off from clinic work.
+Fellows are full-time employees (with competitive salary and benefits).
+Fellows also receive Paid Time Off for vacation, sick and holiday time off from clinic work.
 There is no tuition associated with the program.

 Application and Enrollment